mastastealth/sass-flex-mixin/README.md

 browsers.
 For full support table check: http://caniuse.com/flexbox

 Basically this will use:
-- Fallback, old syntax (IE10, Safari, mobile webkit browsers)
+- Fallback, old syntax (IE10, mobile webkit browsers - no wrapping)
-- Prefixed standard syntax (Chrome)
-- Final standards syntax (FF, IE11, Opera 12.1)
+- Final standards syntax (FF, Safari, Chrome, IE11, Opera)

 ------------------------
 This was inspired by: